PlushZ/master-thesis-presentation/slides.md

 <small>Development and evaluation of Galaxy pipelines for detection of SARS-CoV-2 variants by genomic analysis of wastewater samples</small>
 <img src="img/summary/tasks-done-without-publish.png" alt="drawing" width="600"/>

+Note:
+- in accordance with the tasks that were set while working on this thesis, here is a list of completed tasks and the intention to complete unfinished tasks

 ------